the-markup/investigation-youtube-ad-placements/README.md

 # YouTube Ad Placements
-This repository contains code and data to reproduce the findings featured in our stories, "TK" and "TK" from our series TK.
+This repository contains code and data to reproduce the findings featured in our stories "TK" and "TK" from our series TK.

 Our methodology is described in "TK" and "TK".

-Data that we collected and analyzed are in the `data` folder.
+Data that we collected and analyzed is in the `data` folder.

-Jupyter notebooks used for data collection, preprocessing and analysis are in the `notebooks` folder.
+Jupyter notebooks used for data collection, preprocessing, and analysis are in the `notebooks` folder.

 <img src="./data/reference/media/google_ad_portal_youtube_ad_placements.png" width=700>
-<i> Advertisers can use Google's ad portal to search for YouTube videos and channels related to keywords like: "hiking gear reviews" to advertise on.</i>
+<i> Advertisers can use Google's ad portal to search for YouTube videos and channels related to keywords like "hiking gear reviews" to advertise on.</i>
 <br>
 <br>
-Warning: this repository contains many offensive terms and expletives.
+Warning: This repository contains many offensive terms and expletives.

 ## Installation
 ### Python
-Make sure you have Python 3.6+ installed, we used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 virtual environment.
+Make sure you have Python 3.6+ installed.
+We used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 virtual environment.

 Then install the Python packages:<br>
 `pip install -r requirements.txt`